Norvik-Ucraft/NLP-Course/README.md

 Spacy offers a rule-matching tool called `Matcher` that allows you to build a library of token patterns, then match those patterns against a Doc object to return a list of found matches.
 You can match on any part of the token including text and annotations, and you can add multiple patterns to the same matcher.

+### Viewing Matches
+There are a few ways to fetch the text surrounding a match.
+The simplest is to grab a slice of tokens from the doc that is wider than the match.
+Another way is to first apply the `sentencizer` to the Doc, then iterate through the sentence to the match point.